GRJY/BookFy-Virtual-Library-Management-Application/README.markdown

 - **Library Details**: Browse books in a library with details like genre, page count, and cover images from OpenLibrary.
 - **Profile Page**: Manage libraries, update profile details, and connect with other readers.

-*Note*: For a demo account or guided tour, contact me at akbulutgiray@gmail.com.

 | Home Page | Library Details | Profile Page | Search Results |
 |-----------|-----------------|--------------|----------------|